run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiAgentPullRateLow.md

 ## Meaning

-The `runai-agent` pod may be too loaded, is slow in processing data (possible in very big clusters), or the ‘runai-agent‘ pod itself in the ‘runai’ namespace may not be functioning properly.
+The `runai-agent` pod may be too loaded, is slow in processing data (possible in very big clusters), or the `runai-agent` pod itself in the `runai` namespace may not be functioning properly.

 ## Impact